jayantasamaddar/quick-reference/git/README.md

 - `git --help` to view a list of all Git commands and their functionality and other helpers.
 - `git <command> --help` to view a list of all Git subcommands of a git command and their functionality.
 - `git log --oneline` to view a list of commits.
 Read Only.
 Press `Q` to Quit.
-- `git branch` to view a list of available branches.
-The * before a branch refers to the current branch.
+- `git status` to check if you are in the master/main branch.

 # Branching in Git